nicholasjng/ode-explorer/README.md

 navigate to the folder and run ``pip install`` on it:

 ```
+## making / activating a virtual environment in the first place
+## example here uses virtualenvwrapper

+mkvirtualenv odeexplorer
 git clone https://github.com/njunge94/ode-explorer.git
 cd ode-explorer
 pip install -r requirements.txt